GLENN HOFMANN, EXECUTIVE ASSOCIATE ATHLETIC DIRECTOR

 Along with years of experience, he also brings a long relationship with Director of Athletics Ed McLaughlin, after working together for three years at Niagara University.

 "I am grateful for the opportunity to re-connect with Ed McLaughlin and join his staff at VCU,” Hofmann said.
 “There has never been a more exciting time to be a part of VCU Athletics and the larger university community, and I look forward to building upon the remarkable momentum that has transformed this institution into a national leader in athletics, academics and community impact."

 Hofmann most recently spent three years as the Director of Athletics at Merrimack College.
-During his tenure at Merrimack, Hofmann completed a major renovation to Lawler Arena, increased fundraising by 27%, ticket sales by 243%, hockey attendance by 310%, had three teams win conference championships, seven teams qualify for NCAA Tournaments and raised the department’s grade point average to a 3.0, which was higher than that of the general student body.
+During his tenure at Merrimack, Hofmann completed a major renovation to Lawler Arena, increased fundraising by 27 percent, ticket sales by 243 percent, hockey attendance by 310 percent, had three teams win conference championships, seven teams qualify for NCAA Tournaments and raised the department’s grade point average to a 3.0, which was higher than that of the general student body.
 Under Hofmann’s leadership, Merrimack’s NCAA Division I hockey team qualified for the NCAA Tournament for the first time in school history, and achieved a No. 1 ranking in 2011.

 Hofmann has a master of arts in sports management from East Stroudsburg University and a bachelor of arts in mass communications from St. Bonaventure University.
 He also successfully completed the NACDA Sports Management Institute program and served as an adjunct professor of sports management at Merrimack College, Niagara University and DeSales College.

 Hofmann and his wife Sue reside in Richmond.

 Regional Contact Areas: NY City, California, Boston, Philadelphia, Atlanta

 Sports: Men's Tennis, Women's Tennis, Men's Golf, Men's Soccer